DanielKote/Foreman2/README.md

 ![9: Graph Options](https://puu.sh/In2aO/c462e226a0.jpg)

-Level of detail: specifies how much detail you wish shown on the nodes.
+**Level of detail:** specifies how much detail you wish shown on the nodes.
 Low will just show the recipe name, Medium will show the assembler + beacon + modules + number of buildings, while High will add building percentages (productivity, speed, power)

+**Maximum number of graphical objects:** when more than this number of nodes is visible on the screen, the graphics shift to a simple view where you will no longer see any node information or item icons.
+The same thing happens if you zoom out too far.
+If your computer can handle it, crank it up!
+Keep in mind that the default (300) should be more than enough for most users.
+On the other hand if you have a meh computer decreasing this value to 200 or 150 may help performance (visual only).

+**Draw arrows to show direction on link lines**: if enabled each throughput line will have a direction arrow at the end showing the direction of flow.
+If dynamic link width is used (or the option is disabled), the item tabs will have a light arrow drawn inside them instead.

-Dynamic link width: if enabled the width of the item flow between nodes will be proportional to the amounts being moved around (so expect really beefy lines from your miners to the smelters, and really thin ones from your high end electronics).
+**Dynamic link width:** if enabled the width of the item flow between nodes will be proportional to the amounts being moved around (so expect really beefy lines from your miners to the smelters, and really thin ones from your high end electronics).
 Fluids and items are considered separately.

-Abbreviate science packs: If the mod pack you are graphing for has too many science packs (ex: space exploration), using this option is recommended.
+**Abbreviate science packs:** If the mod pack you are graphing for has too many science packs (ex: space exploration), using this option is recommended.
 It will hide any science packs from the 'required science packs' of any recipe that is required to craft a higher tier science pack required by said recipe.
 So for example a red+green science will be abbreviated to just green since red science is necessary to research green science.

-Show recipe tool-tip: If turned on will show the recipe of a given node when you hover over it.
+**Show recipe tool-tip:** If turned on will show the recipe of a given node when you hover over it.

-Round building count: If turned on will round up buildings to the nearest integer (so instead of 0.2 buildings you will see 1 building).
+**Round building count:** If turned on will round up buildings to the nearest integer (so instead of 0.2 buildings you will see 1 building).
 This is visual only and doesnt impact the power consumption of the buildings!

-Lock recipe editor to top left corner: If turned on the recipe editor panel will always show up in the top left corner, otherwise it will show up next to the node being edited.
+**Lock recipe editor to top left corner:** If turned on the recipe editor panel will always show up in the top left corner, otherwise it will show up next to the node being edited.

+**Flag over or under supplied nodes** If enabled, any over or under supplied nodes will have not just the border set to the appropriate color (red or gold), but also a flag will be visible in the top left corner similar to warning/error flags.
+Turn this on for better visibility of over/under supplied nodes.

-Display arrows pointing to any node errors / warnings: Useful to find any error nodes (recipe from another mod save for example), or warning nodes (disabled assemblers, uncraftable fuel, etc).
+**Guide Arrows** Useful to find any error nodes (recipe from another mod save for example), or warning nodes (disabled assemblers, uncraftable fuel, etc).
+Can also be used for missing link nodes (nodes where some of the inputs/outputs are not connected to anything), or over/under supplied nodes.
 If any exist outside the currently viewed area (where they are rather obvious, having an orange flag/background to them), there will be an arrow pointing in their direction.

-Defaults: should be straight forward.
+**Defaults (assemblers & modules):** Should be straight forward.
 You can set which type of assembler you wish to be automatically assigned to newly added nodes, as well as what type of modules to give it.

+**Defaults (node direction)** Placed nodes can either have inputs at the bottom and outputs at the top (Up direction), or inputs at the top and outputs at the bottom (Down direction).
+The set default will be applied to newly placed nodes.

+**Defaults (smart direction)** If enabled, the direction of a new node placed by dragging from an item tab (which will be linked to said item tab) will be set automatically - if the new node is below the node you dragged from, then it will be pointing down, and if it is placed above the node you dragged from then it will be pointing up.

+**Defaults (Simple draw passthrough nodes)** Passthrough nodes have 2 drawing options - regular and simple.
+Regular draw will draw the passthrough node as all other nodes - with a rounded border, input & output item boxes, and flow values.
+Simple draw will draw the passthrough node as a single line connecting the inputs to the outputs with no item boxes - virtually indistinguishable from a regular link line.
+This could be helpful in organizing the graph without unduly splitting the viewer's attention away from the nodes that actually do something (as opposed to directing flow).
+Passthrough nodes with set flow (instead of automatic), or passthrough nodes that are over/under supplied will be fully drawn no matter what.

-Advanced: probably best to leave it alone (turned off) unless there is a particular need for it.
+**Advanced:** probably best to leave it alone (turned off) unless there is a particular need for it.

-Advanced (Enable extra productivity bonus for all entities): to allow for miner productivity, there is an 'extra productivity' value you can set within your mining nodes.
+**Advanced (Enable extra productivity bonus for all entities):** to allow for miner productivity, there is an 'extra productivity' value you can set within your mining nodes.
 If this is turned on then all nodes (and not just the miners) will have an extra productivity that you can set.
 This should be used cautiously as you can accidentally copy the extra productivity to all nodes, but it is left as an option for those mods that allow mining productivity to act on non-miners (usually by creating 'invisible' beacons that apply the productivity effect)

-Advanced (Show unavailable items): if turned on will display those items that cant be acquired in regular play (ex: infinite pipes, coins).
+**Advanced (Show unavailable items):** if turned on will display those items that cant be acquired in regular play (ex: infinite pipes, coins).

-Advanced (Load barreling or crating recipes): if turned on will load the barreling / crating recipes from the preset (instead of just ignoring them).
+**Advanced (Load barreling or crating recipes):** if turned on will load the barreling / crating recipes from the preset (instead of just ignoring them).
 In most cases you really dont want them, so its best to just keep it off.
 NOTE: if you are planning on crating and wish to find the flows, please - by all means turn it on.

 ## Exporting the graph ##